ganesshkumar/Physics/atoms_in_motion.markdown

 ###1.2 Matter is made of atoms###

-__Atomic hypothesis:__ _All things are made of atoms - little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repellingupon being squeezed into one another_
+__Atomic hypothesis:__ _All things are made of atoms - little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another_

 In water, the water molecules are held together by the attraction between each and every water molecules(that are closer).
 This results in the motion of water molecules.